cloudmix-dev/workertown/www/docs/src/pages/docs/packages/search/storage.md

 description: How to customise how persistant data is stored in @workertown/search.
 ---

-In `@workertown/search`, the storage is used to persist data about your documents.
+In `@workertown/search`, storage is used to persist data about your documents.

 For more information on how storage works in Workertown services more generally,